 This scale produces a soothing meditative sound.
 It sounds great with

-the HAPI Slim C Major, A Minor, G Major, or F Major scales.
-It also
+the HAPI Aura C Major, A Minor, Slim G Major, or Omni F Major scales.
+Available on the

 We offer a lot more scales, if you are looking for something different, click here to see all the options!